NomicFoundation/hardhat/docs/tutorial/5-test/README.md

       at process._tickCallback (internal/process/next_tick.js:68:7)
 ```

 Stack traces!
 Note that the trace combines JavaScript and Solidity code informing which lines triggered the error.
-This is possible thanks to **Buidler** EVM, we will dig deeper into it in the next section.
+This is possible thanks to **Buidler EVM**, we will dig deeper into it in the next section.